Kai-Guan/PONG/README.md

 - And I actually made it look nice for the first time.

-- *NEW* I ADDED A SETTINGS MENU, YEAHHHHHH (the slider took 2.5 hours -.-)
+- *NEW*: I ADDED A SETTINGS MENU, YEAHHHHHH (the slider took 2.5 hours -.-)

 For an .exe self-extracting zip file go to my [Pong.exe Github Page](https://github.com/Kai-Guan/PONG-exe) (may not be newest version)